/ work/news-chatbot

 Hard refusal policy on empty retrieval

-When no relevant article was found, the bot refuses to answer rather than fall back to general world knowledge.
+When no relevant article is found, the bot refuses to answer rather than fall back to general world knowledge.
 This single rule eliminated the entire class of "confidently wrong about Italian news" failure modes.

 AI / Orchestration